Looking for Indigenous arts, culture and design? Here’s where you’ll find the best local talent, from Tkaranto (Toronto), Kanata (Canada) and beyond.

 Tea N Bannock has been a staple in the Gerrard East neighbourhood since 2012, serving traditional Indigenous cuisine.

-That includes classics like the name would suggest: tea and bannock, as well as more robust dishes such as wild rice and bison steak.
-Try the stew of the day, which includes house-smoked elk or bison.
+That includes classics like tea and bannock, as the name suggests, as well as more robust dishes such as wild rice and bison steak.
+Try the stew of the day, which includes house-smoked elk or bison, or tuck into a fish dinner with wild-caught Arctic Char or local pickerel.
 Sweet treats include blueberry bannock dumplings and fry bread ready for dipping into maple syrup.

 If you want to connect with these lands through your tastebuds, Tea N Bannock is a must-stop location!
 (Don’t forget souvenirs like local honey or hand-picked Labrador tea.)